[Disclosure: Emily and I get a referral for links to the cards in this post. You don't have to use our links, but we're very grateful when you do!]

 Why Business Cards?

-The 50,000 point Business Gold Rewards card & the American Express Starwood card are among the best business cards by American Express.
+The American Express Starwood card is among my favorite business cards by American Express.

 The credit line for American Express business cards does not show in my personal credit report and impact my credit utilization or credit aging, so it doesn’t impact my personal credit score in the long term.
 However, the credit inquiry does show in my personal credit report, but the effect drops off after 3 to 6 months (though the credit inquiry, as opposed to the business credit line, does stay on my personal credit report for 2 years).